Call Me When You Get Home”: New Technologies, and Safety in Public Spaces

 Intervention(s)

 Safety in public spaces is a global concern that can negatively impact individuals’ well-being, cause them to avoid certain activities, and lead to additional expenditures to feel secure.
 In this study, we document the prevalence of safety concerns and experiences of harassment among university students in the UK.
-We evaluate an innovative technology aimed at improving public safety, examine its uptake, and explore willingness to pay for safety—particularly with attention to gender differences.
+The experiment has three layers of randomization.

 Intervention Start Date